UoMResearchIT/r-shinysender/README.md

 The deployed app uses `renv` to emulate your local development environment (even if don't do it explicitly).
 It will be set up to cache installed libraries (and their versions) between all your apps, by means of the `.Renviron` and `.Rprofile` files in the deployed app's directory on the server.

+> [WARNING!]
-> *NOTE*: If you have an `.Renviron` file it will currently be overwritten.
+> If you have an `.Renviron` file, it will be overwritten on the server.
 Replace it by including the affected variables in `Sys.setenv` calls inside your local `.Rprofile`.

 If you have a project level `.Rprofile`, this will be uploaded to the remote server and modified to use `renv` - your local `.Rprofile` will not be edited.
 If you do not have a project level `.Rprofile` a new one will be created on the remote machine.
 If your *user* level `.Rprofile` on your local machine contains settings that your app *requires*, you will have to copy these to a project level `.Rprofile` so that the server can use them.